-I have a plan to re-fall in love again with my country after moving back.
+I came up with a plan to re-fall in love again with my country after moving back.
 To achieve that, I started a series as a tourist in my own country.
-As you might recall, Hurricane Maria hit Puerto Rico last September.
+As you might recall, Hurricane Maria hit Puerto Rico in September 2017.
 There is still a lot that needs to be done.
-We all know that the emergency has not been solved properly (Thanks bureaucracy!)
-And its up to us, the Puerto Ricans, to help rebuild the island from the front we can.
-Taking that in consideration, I know the island desperately needs tourism to get back in track.
+2020 and all its situation has represented a new challenge for Puerto Rico.
+We all know that since the hurricane, the emergencies has not been solved properly (Thanks bureaucracy!)
+And it is up to us, the Puerto Ricans, to help rebuild the island from any way we can.
+Taking that into consideration, I know the island desperately needs tourism to get back in track.
 That is the reason why I decided to start this adventure of becoming a tourist in my own city, San Juan.
 I had the chance to join a wonderful walking food tour that is open for business: Flavors of San Juan food tour.

 We want to thanks Flavors of San Juan for offering a complimentary tour in order for this post to be written.
 All opinions are my own.
 This post might contain affiliate links that help to keep this site running with a small commission on any purchase done through them at no additional cost for the reader.